Descent II: Gameplay

 Within each level, the player may find and collect power-ups scattered throughout the mine or dropped by dying robots.
 Many of the power-ups expand the ship's weaponry, which is divided into primary and secondary weapons.
 Primary weapons range from a variety of pulse lasers and plasma bolts, and all of them consume energy in varying increments from the ship's energy banks, except for two rotary cannons whose ammunition consists of explosive shells instead.
 Secondary weapons include many types of missiles, and mines which are dropped behind the player's ship to slow pursuing enemies.
-Ten new weapons have been added for Descent II of which some are upgrades from the original Descent weapons which are all present as well; new weapons include the Phoenix cannon which fires energy orbs that rebound off walls, the Omega cannon which fires electrostatic discharge, and the Guided Missile which can be remote piloted by the player.
+Ten new weapons have been added for Descent II, some of which are upgrades from the original Descent weapons, which are all present as well; new weapons include the Phoenix cannon which fires energy orbs that rebound off walls, the Omega cannon which fires electrostatic discharge, the Flash Missile which blinds robots and players for two seconds and creates a ringing sound, and the Guided Missile which can be remote piloted by the player.
 The player can also collect equipment items which grant special capabilities.
-For example, a converter exists for converting energy in excess of 100 units into shields, whereas the afterburner allows the player to temporarily fly forward twice as fast.
+For example, a converter exists for converting the energy in the excess of 100 units into the shield, whereas the afterburner allows the player to temporarily fly forward twice as fast.

 The player's ship is protected by a shield which decreases when incurring damage from attacks and collisions with force fields, is replenished by picking up shield power-ups, and like energy is limited by a capacity of 200 units.
 If the shield is fully depleted and the ship takes any additional damage, the ship will explode, costing the player one life and killing any hostages on board, leaving most of its weapons where it was destroyed.
 A respawning player has to start at the level entrance with a ship having only minimum armaments, so it is often challenging to retrieve their previous ship's weapons.
 New to Descent II is the ability to drop weapons, so a player can stockpile surplus weaponry in safe locations in the event of a respawn.
-Failing to escape the mine during the self-destruct sequence will also cost the player a life, as well as their power-ups, and any hostages embarked, although having destroyed the reactor or boss robot the player will still advance to the next level.
+Being too late to escape the mine during the self-destruct sequence will also cost the player a life, as well as their power-ups and any hostages embarked, and will also give the player no bonus scores, although having destroyed the reactor or boss robot the player will still advance to the next level.
 If the player loses all lives, the game will end, and their high scores are recorded.
-Points are gained for destroying robots, rescuing the hostages, and end-of-level bonuses based on the player's performance with score multipliers for escaping the mine; scoring enough points results in an extra life.
+Players receive points for defeating robots, rescuing the hostages, and end-of-level bonuses based on the player's performance with score multipliers for escaping the mine; scoring enough points results in an extra life.